 1.(2) Vernon Vipers (2-3 L @ TRA, 3-1 W vs. TRA)

-2.(3) Penticton Vees (2-1 OTW @ WES, 6-2 W vs. QUE, 3-2 OTW @ MER)
+- Won both games against Penticton earlier this season.2.(3) Penticton Vees (2-1 OTW @ WES, 6-2 W vs. QUE, 3-2 OTW @ MER)

-3.(4) Westside Warriors (1-2 OTL vs. PEN, 4-3 W @ COQ, 1-3 L @ POW)
+- Haven't lost in October and in seven games overall including three in OT.3.(4) Westside Warriors (1-2 OTL vs. PEN, 4-3 W @ COQ, 1-3 L @ POW)

-4.(5) Trail Smoke Eaters (3-2 W vs. VER, 1-3 L @ VER)
+- Up and down season but still own Trail.4.(5) Trail Smoke Eaters (3-2 W vs. VER, 1-3 L @ VER)

-5.(1) Salmon Arm Silverbacks (0-6 L @ NAN, 2-5 L @ CV, 1-3 L @ AV, 0-5 L @ VIC)
+- Six straight games against Vernon, Penticton, and Westside.5.(1) Salmon Arm Silverbacks (0-6 L @ NAN, 2-5 L @ CV, 1-3 L @ AV, 0-5 L @ VIC)

-6.(6) Quesnel Millionaires (2-6 L @ PEN, 4-2 W vs. PG)
+- Three goals scored in last four games.6.(6) Quesnel Millionaires (2-6 L @ PEN, 4-2 W vs. PG)

-7.(8) Merritt Centennials (2-3 OTL vs. PEN, 4-3 OTW vs. COQ)
+- Snapped six game winless streak with win over PG.7.(8) Merritt Centennials (2-3 OTL vs. PEN, 4-3 OTW vs. COQ)

-8.(7) Prince George Spruce Kings (2-4 L @ QUE)
+- Promising new goaltender Lino Chimienti arrives.8.(7) Prince George Spruce Kings (2-4 L @ QUE)

 - Five game roadtrip ends without a win but Alex Wright returns in goal.